SamiPerttu/fundsp/README.md

 which are encoded as types `U0`, `U1`, ..., by the `typenum` crate.
 The associated types are `AudioNode::Inputs` and `AudioNode::Outputs`.

-The representation contains sample and inner processing types when applicable, encoded in that order.
-These are chosen statically.
-The associated sample type, which is used to transport data between nodes, is `AudioNode::Sample`.

 The preludes employ the wrapper type `An<X: AudioNode>` containing operator overloads and other trait implementations.
-The wrapper also implements either of `AudioUnit32` or `AudioUnit64` traits.
+The wrapper also implements the `AudioUnit` trait.

 The type encoding is straightforward.
 As an example, in the hacker prelude